camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/03-post-query.html.md

   </tr>
   <tr>
     <td>activityInstanceIdIn</td>
-    <td>Only include tasks which belongs to one of the passed activity instance ids.</td>
+    <td>Only include tasks which belong to one of the passed activity instance ids.</td>
   </tr>

   <tr>